ianrasmussen05/programming-languages-2021/assignment-3.md

 Each group submits their answer by sending me a link to a github repository via [email using this link](mailto:akurz@chapman.edu?subject=Assignment%203%20Part%202).

-To assess your work, I will run the code in the file `round_robin.lc`, so make sure that the functions you implement all run as expected.
+To assess your work, I will run the code in the file [round-robin.lc](https://github.com/alexhkurz/programming-languages-2021/blob/master/Lab2-Lambda-Calculus/LambdaFun/round-robin/round-robin.lc), so make sure that the functions you implement all run as expected.

 **You need to include the tests of [round-robin-test.lc](https://github.com/alexhkurz/programming-languages-2021/blob/master/Lab2-Lambda-Calculus/LambdaFun/round-robin/round-robin-test.lc) in round_robin.lc.** In particular, upon loading `round-robin.lc`, the function `testAll` should be executed.